2019/2020 Competency-Based Task/Competency List for Culinary Arts II (8276/36 weeks, 280 hours)

 - Demonstrate operation of kitchen equipment.

-- Demonstrate selection and utilization of a variety of cookware for specific tasks.
+- Use a variety of cookware for specific tasks.

 - Demonstrate roasting.